autogluon/autogluon/docs/tutorials/multimodal/object_detection/index.md

 :::{grid-item-card} Finetune on COCO Format Dataset with Customized Settings
   :link: advanced/finetune_coco.html

-  How to customize high quality object detection model with MultiModalPredictor on COCO format dataset in under 5 minutes.
+  How to customize high quality object detection model with AutoMM on COCO format dataset in under 5 minutes.
 :::

 ::::